Types of Surgery for Children

-You and your child's doctor will discuss surgery as a way to correct your child's health problem.
-This decision will be based on careful evaluation of your child's medical history and medical tests, such as blood tests, X-rays, MRI, CT scan, electrocardiogram, or other lab work done during diagnosis.
+You and your child's healthcare provider will discuss surgery as a way to correct your child's health problem.
+This decision will be based on careful evaluation of your child's medical history and medical tests.
+These include blood tests, X-rays, MRI, CT scan, electrocardiogram, or other lab work done during diagnosis.

 What are the different types of surgery?

 Surgery can be classified as major or minor, depending on the seriousness of the illness, the parts of the body affected, the complexity of the operation, and the expected recovery time.

 Major surgery.
 These are surgeries of the head, neck, chest, and some surgeries on the belly.
 The recovery time can be lengthy and may involve a stay in intensive care or several days in the hospital.
 There is a higher risk of complications after such surgeries.
 In children, types of major surgery may include the following:

 Removal of brain tumors

 Correction of bone malformations of the skull and face

 Repair of congenital heart disease, transplantation of organs, and repair of intestinal defects

 Correction of spinal abnormalities and treatment of serious injuries

 Correction of problems in fetal development of the lungs, intestines, diaphragm, or anus.